csc7/PP2_CI/README.md

 - ### **First time users**
 1. As a user, I want to find a responsive website, so I can access it in any device without having the content affected.
 2. As a user, I want to find a summary of type of wavelets, so I do not need to research for them in different sites on the web.
-3. As a user, I want fo have the functions (formulas) of the wavelets, so I do not need to go through long texts or the web to find them.
+3. As a user, I want to have the functions (formulas) of the wavelets, so I do not need to go through long texts or the web to find them.
 4. As a user, I want to select the input parameters of the wavelets and see the corresponding graph of them, so I see how my parameters are affecting the wavelets.
-5. As a user, I want to have the wavelet I choose sent to my e-mail address, so I can have it available for other applications and/on for download without having to use other applications that could take a longer time for the generation of the wavelet.
+5. As a user, I want to have the wavelet I choose sent to my e-mail address, so I can have it available for other applications and/or for download without having to use other applications that could take a longer time for the generation of the wavelet.
-6. As a user, I want to have the option to send comments or questions, so I can contribute with the website devolpment and/or indicate errors or bugs.
+6. As a user, I want to have the option to send comments or questions, so I can contribute with the website development and/or indicate errors or bugs.

 - ### **Returning users**
 7. As a returning user, I want to have the website accessible from any device, so I do not depend on only one device to access the information.
-8. As a returning user, I want a navigation menu on top and always visible, so I can access any content in the website from there and do not need to use the back button of the browser.
+8. As a returning user, I want a navigation menu on top and always visible, so I can access any content on the website from there and do not need to use the back button of the browser.
-9. As a returning user, I want to have a reference website with a summury of types and functions of wavelets so I do not need to look for them and/or check in different websites.
+9. As a returning user, I want to have a reference website with a summary of types and functions of wavelets, so I do not need to look for them and/or check in different websites.
 10. As a returning user, I want to generate new wavelets so I can check them in a quick way.
 11. As a returning user, I want to test my knowledge against a quiz, so I refresh basic concepts and/or take a break to when I want to.
 12. As a returning user, I want to have a way to send feedback or make consultations, so I can collaborate and/or make consultations about the website and/or its content.